Take a nature walk along the canal at Kidsgrove

 Seconds

-Your favourite summer bank holiday weekend full of amazing arts, curious culture, and outdoor spectacle is back on the menu for 2025 as The Big Feast returns to the streets of Stoke-on-Trent Centre (Hanley) on Friday 22 and Saturday 23 August!
+Your favourite summer bank holiday weekend full of amazing arts, curious culture, and outdoor spectacle returns to the streets of Stoke-on-Trent Centre (Hanley) on Friday 22 and Saturday 23 August.

 Want to know what else is going on?